Tony Bradley (basketball): Utah Jazz (2017–2020)

 Bradley was selected 28th overall by the Los Angeles Lakers in the 2017 NBA Draft with his draft rights traded to the Utah Jazz.
 On July 5, 2017, Bradley signed with the Jazz.
 He made his NBA debut on November 5 against the Houston Rockets.
 He was assigned to the Jazz' G League affiliate, the Salt Lake City Stars on November 7, and made his G League debut the next night, scoring 20 points in a loss to the Wisconsin Herd.

 Philadelphia 76ers (2020–2021)

 On November 22, 2020, Bradley and the draft rights to Saben Lee were traded to the Detroit Pistons in exchange for cash considerations.
 A day later, Bradley was traded to the Philadelphia 76ers in exchange for Zhaire Smith.

 Oklahoma City Thunder (2021)

 On March 25, 2021, Bradley was traded to the Oklahoma City Thunder in a three-way trade involving the New York Knicks.

 Chicago Bulls (2021–2023)

 On August 19, 2021, Bradley signed with the Chicago Bulls.
 On February 21, 2023, Bradley was waived by the Bulls.

+Texas Legends (2023–2024)

+On October 20, 2023, Bradley signed with the Dallas Mavericks, but was waived the same day.
+On October 29, he joined the Texas Legends.

+College Park Skyhawks (2024–2025)

+On October 7, 2024, Bradley signed with the Atlanta Hawks, but was waived the next day.
+On October 26, he joined the College Park Skyhawks.

+Indiana Pacers (2025–present)

+On March 2, 2025, Bradley signed a 10-day contract with the Indiana Pacers.
+On March 13, he signed a second 10-day contract with the team.
+On March 23, the Pacers signed Bradley for the rest of the 2024–25 NBA season.